 Migrating an Instance from a Local to Remote Boot Volume

-Oracle Cloud Infrastructure introduced remote boot volumes November 15th, 2017.
+Oracle Cloud Infrastructure introduced remote boot volumes November 15, 2017.
 Remote boot volumes include significant improvements over local boot volumes including lower boot times, encryption of data at rest and in-transit, zero downtime snapshots, improved availability, and more.
-Instances launched prior to November 15th, 2017 use local boot volumes.
+Instances launched before November 15, 2017 use local boot volumes.
 Local boot volumes are being deprecated, we recommend that you migrate any instances currently using a local boot volume to a remote boot volume.
 This topic describes that process.

 Limitations and Warnings for Manual Migration